thanasibakis/gcdyn.jl/bin/README.md

-This folder gets added to the PATH for the environment that the nextflow script runs in.

 ## TreeJSON spec

-Scripts in this folder pass around JSON lists of objects that represent trees.
+`beast-to-treejson` parses a `.history.trees` file from BEAST into a JSON list of objects that represent trees.
 These objects obey the following schema:

 ```{json}